Create an account sign-up-diamond

 Spanning mountains, deserts, forests, and coastlines, North America is vast and geographically diverse.
 Exploring its parks means entering different worlds.
 From the icy fjords of Alaska to the cactus-studded trails of Arizona, your adventure can feel wildly different depending on where you go.
 That’s part of the joy.

-Canada’s national and provincial parks are a love letter to wilderness.
+Canada’s national and provincial parks are a love letter to wilderness, and there is no better way to explore than on a Canadian hiking tour.
 With an ethos rooted in conservation and solitude, they offer sweeping vistas, uncrowded trails, and moments of true awe - everything you need for a bucket list travel experience.
+Have a look at this post on the Top 10 Backpacking trails in Canada.

-- The Canadian Rockies (Banff, Jasper, Yoho): These parks are icons for a reason.
+• The Canadian Rockies (Banff, Jasper, Yoho): These parks are icons for a reason.
 Picture aquamarine lakes, snow-capped peaks, and wildlife sightings that include bears, elk, and mountain goats.
 Trails range from gentle walks to challenging alpine routes.
+Autumn can be especially special as you get the great local colours, and one of the best autumn colours can be seen amongst the Larches in the Canadian Rockies.
+Whether you want to find a hiking tour in the Canadian Rockies, or do one of the epic backpacking trails in Banff National Park, you're sure to have an incredible experience.

-- Pacific Coast & British Columbia (Pacific Rim, Garibaldi): On the West Coast, dramatic shorelines meet lush rainforests.
+• Pacific Coast & British Columbia (Pacific Rim, Garibaldi): Explore the best of the West Coast.
+A hiking tour in British Columbia will mean dramatic shorelines, lush rainforests, and incredible food.
 Here, adventure blends seamlessly with culture, surf towns, and Indigenous heritage.

-- Eastern Canada (Gros Morne, Cape Breton Highlands): In the east, the landscapes are softer but no less compelling.
+• Eastern Canada (Gros Morne, Cape Breton Highlands): In the east, the landscapes are softer but no less compelling.
 Think fjords, sea cliffs, and cultural richness in every step.
+A guided tour of Canada's Maritimes is the perfect to explore this stunning region.
+Another great option is to explore Newfoundland on a self-drive tour!

-- The North (Nahanni, Auyuittuq): Remote and wild, northern parks offer true expedition-style travel for those craving something off the map.
+• The North (Nahanni, Auyuittuq): An adventure in Canada's Arctic means a remote and wild experience.
+Canada's northern parks offer true expedition-style travel for those craving something off the map.
+Don't forget to consider a trip to Yukon, famous for adventure and Aurora viewing!

 Canada’s parks are ideal for travelers seeking tranquility, big landscapes, and a slower pace of exploration.